NBT22/Luna/README.md

 The project is a statically linked library and can be compiled using the `CMakeLists.txt` file found in the root directory.
-Compiling the library requires an up-to-date version of the Vulkan SDK to be installed.

-Additionally, there are two example projects included.
-In order to compile the example projects the `EXAMPLE_PROJECT` cmake variable must be set.
-Valid values are `HelloTriangle`, `LunaCube`, and `ALL`, which enables all example build targets.
-Both example projects require SDL3, and the `LunaCube` project additionally requires lodepng.
-If all targets are enabled, both SDL3 and lodepng must be present.
+Compilation options can be found in the `cmake/options.cmake` file.
+All dependencies will be automatically fetched if not present on your system.